TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 ---------------

-We assume here that your web root points to a folder called :file:`public` in a Composer-based installation or a legacy installation as is commonly done.
+We assume here that your web root points to a folder called :file:`public` in a Composer-based installation as is commonly done.
 Otherwise, replace  :file:`public` with the path to your web root.
-In legacy installations all files are located in this folder by default..

 .. _directory-public-assets: